 Senate Bill 235 aims to address criminal trespass at campgrounds in Wisconsin by establishing new regulations and penalties.
 The bill prohibits individuals from entering or remaining at a campground without the consent of the campground operator.
-If a campground operator requests a person to leave the premises, failure to comply will result in the individual being guilty of a misdemeanor, with potential penalties including a fine of up to $100 or imprisonment for up to 30 days.
+If a campground operator requests a person to leave the premises, failure to comply will result in the individual being guilty of a misdemeanor, which may incur a fine of up to $100 or imprisonment for up to 30 days, or both.
 Additionally, law enforcement officers are mandated to arrest individuals who do not depart after receiving such a request.

-The bill also clarifies that landlord-tenant laws do not apply to occupants or guests at campgrounds, ensuring that specific rights related to manufactured and mobile home communities or campground contracts remain unaffected.
-Notably, the bill amends existing law by inserting a reference to the new criminal trespass statute (943.147) in the section that outlines mandatory arrest conditions for law enforcement officers.
-This legislative change is intended to enhance the enforcement of campground regulations and protect the rights of campground operators.
+The bill also clarifies that landlord-tenant laws do not apply to occupants or guests at campgrounds, ensuring that specific rights related to manufactured and mobile home communities and campground contracts remain unaffected.
+Notably, the bill amends existing law to include the new provision regarding campground trespass, requiring law enforcement to act when there is probable cause of a violation.
+This legislation is designed to enhance the safety and management of campgrounds across the state.

 Text as Enrolled: 943.13(2)(am)(intro.), 943.13